 Metro (B4B3) PT Set at €22.00 by Commerzbank

-Metro (ETR:B4B3) received a €22.00 ($27.16) price objective from equities research analysts at Commerzbank in a research note issued on Monday.
-The brokerage presently has a “buy” rating on the stock.
-Commerzbank’s target price indicates a potential upside of 50.17% from the company’s current price.
+Commerzbank set a €22.00 ($27.16) price objective on Metro (ETR:B4B3) in a report issued on Monday, March 26th.
+The brokerage currently has a buy rating on the stock.

-ILLEGAL ACTIVITY WARNING: “Metro (B4B3) PT Set at €22.00 by Commerzbank” was published by Macon Daily and is the sole property of of Macon Daily.
-If you are reading this piece on another website, it was illegally stolen and reposted in violation of United States & international copyright and trademark law.
-The correct version of this piece can be viewed at https://macondaily.com/2018/03/28/metro-b4b3-pt-set-at-22-00-by-commerzbank.html.
+TRADEMARK VIOLATION WARNING: “Metro (B4B3) PT Set at €22.00 by Commerzbank” was first published by Macon Daily and is the property of of Macon Daily.
+If you are accessing this article on another domain, it was illegally copied and republished in violation of United States & international copyright and trademark legislation.
+The correct version of this article can be read at https://macondaily.com/2018/04/04/metro-b4b3-pt-set-at-22-00-by-commerzbank-updated.html.

 About Metro